 technical excellence, and the desire to rise to the challenge are important attributes

 to succeed as part of our team.

-has an immediate position available in the Calgary office for an intermediate Geotechnical
+has an immediate position available in the Grande Prairie and Calgary offices for Intermediate Geotechnical

 engineering experience in Canada.
 These positions report to the Principal

 Geotechnical Engineer / Owner at the Red Deer head office.
 If you meet the

 level of experience and qualifications outlined in this posting you are welcome